Intelligent Automation vs. RPA: Difference Between the Two

 While in the supply chain, these bots can also travel around the warehouses without colliding with other traffic.
 Thanks to the AI-derived intelligence and sensors present in it.

 In the case of companies using RPA, it handles constantly changing shipping status and orders from the customers.
-The RPA also helps an organization in providing insights about the orders which a customer has placed.
+The RPA also helps an organization in providing insights about the orders that a customer has placed.

 With RPA, the customer also gets an estimated delivery time as soon as they select the product.

-IA vs. RPA in Banking & Finance
+Intelligent Automation vs RPA in Banking & Finance

 As we know, traditional banking processes are very lengthy.
-RPA is used in banks to fetch information about the customers.
+RPA is used in banks to fetch information about customers.
 Also, it can be used to fix appointments.

 Also Read: Blue Prism Vs. UiPath: Which Tool is Better?